Investor says he gave 18-year-old Malachi Love-Robinson ten thousand dollars to help start a clinic

 He said his training involved shadowing many doctors.

-The sheriff's narcotics unit, along with the Florida Department of Health, carried out an operation in which an undercover officer visited Love-Robinson's office, according to a statement from the sheriff's office.
+The sheriff’s narcotics unit, along with the Florida Department of Health, carried out an operation in which an undercover officer visited Love-Robinson’s office, according to a statement from the Palm Beach County Sheriff’s Office.

 Love-Robinson already had run into trouble with the Florida Department of Health, which filed a cease-and-desist notice in October accusing him of practicing medicine without a license, department spokesman Brad Dalton told CNN.